-- i.
-At least two compliance purchases will be made at each selected vendor, unless the State Agency decides otherwise. - ii.
-A positive transaction is one in which the investigator is allowed to purchase unauthorized food items, non-food items, exchange cash, commit fraud, or any violation of the Utah WIC Vendor Agreement. - iii.
-A negative transaction is one in which no violations occur. - iv.
-Two negative transactions will result in the case being closed.
-Violation points or sanctions will not be imposed. - v.
-Three positive transactions will result in the case being closed.
+- v.
+Two positive transactions will result in the case being closed.
 Violation points or sanctions will be imposed. - vi.
-If there is one negative and one positive transaction, at least one additional compliance purchase will be made in order to result in two negative or three positive transactions.
+If there is one negative and one positive transaction, at least one additional compliance purchase will be made in order to result in two negative or two positive transactions.